craigk5n/craigk5n/README.md

 - Updating WebCalendar's UI to use Bootstrap and jQuery.
 It was previously using some very old custom HTML/CSS and a mix of JS tools (Prototype.js and others).
 The work for this is in the bootstrap-ui branch, but I am hoping to merge it into the main branch soon.
 - Teaching myself Go.
-There's nothing here on GitHub yet, but I am working on a project for finding [cliques](https://en.wikipedia.org/wiki/Clique_problem) in a sparsely populated undirected graph based on some work I did years ago in C.  I'm hoping this will prove to be an effective way to learn Go.
+I recently posted my first Go code on Github with my new [cliquetool](https://github.com/craigk5n/cliquetool) project.
+The project deals with [cliques](https://en.wikipedia.org/wiki/Clique_problem) in a sparsely populated undirected graph based on some work I did years ago in C.
-  The algorithm is optimized for a sparse graph since this problem.
-My example data set will be a list of NCAA basketball games for a single season.
+  My example data set includes be a list of NCAA basketball games from a single season.
-  The goal will will to determine the conference affiliations for all teams based on the list of games.
+  The goal was to determine the conference affiliations for all teams based on the list of games.
 (Note that in college basketball, each team within a conference generally plays each other team at least once.
 This is not true in college football where teams often play a subset of the other teams within their conference.)